How to Capitalize Titles in AP Style

 When to Place Titles in Quotation Marks

-While many style guides use italics for some titles and quotation marks for others, the AP Stylebook recommends placing all titles of other works in quotation marks.
+While many style guides use italics for some titles and quotation marks for others, the AP Stylebook recommends placing all titles of works in quotation marks.
 For instance, if an author mentions a book in a piece of AP style writing, they would present it as follows:

-We spoke to Ramirez about his new book, “How to Use Quotation Marks.”
+We spoke to Ramirez about his new book, “How To Use Quotation Marks.”

 When proofreading, then, check that titles are presented in quotation marks (and that your client has used the same style of quotation mark consistently for both titles and regular quotations).
 If following AP style closely, this will require double quotation marks (since AP style focuses on US English).
 However, some writers will adapt this to fit their chosen dialect.